Cole cruises, Bader, Rizzo bash, Yanks beat Guardians 4-1 - WHIZ News

 Not even another Josh Donaldson baserunning blunder could slow the Yankees, who have won six straight postseason games against Cleveland dating to a comeback from a 2-0 deficit in the 2017 Division Series.

-After rookie Steven Kwan put the Guardians ahead with a third-inning homer, Cole escaped a bases-loaded jam later in the inning by striking out Andrés Giménez.
+After rookie Steven Kwan put the Guardians ahead with a third-inning homer, Bader saved a run by cutting off José Ramírez’s gapper to left-center and forcing Amed Rosario to hold at third.
+Cole escaped a bases-loaded jam by striking out Andrés Giménez.

+“That may be the at-bat of the game right there,” Yankees manager Aaron Boone said.

-Cole allowed just two more runners, on a single and his only walk, and got the win in his first postseason game for the Yankees in the Bronx.
+Cole was up to 60 pitches but needed just eight in the fourth and allowed just two more runners, on a single and his only walk.
+He got the win in his first postseason game for the Yankees in the Bronx.
 He left after giving up one run and four hits in 6 1/3 innings with eight strikeouts.

+“We did a really good job early of driving his pitch count up,” Cleveland manager Terry Francona said.
+“And then he had a real quick fourth inning, that kind of got him back into the game.”

 Jonathan Loáisiga, Wandy Peralta and Clay Holmes finished with two-hit relief to begin the best-of-five matchup.